google/asylo/asylo/examples/quickstart/README.md

 ```

 The [Bazel](https://bazel.build) BUILD file shown above defines our enclave's
-logic in a `sim_enclave` called `demo_enclave`.
-This target contains our
+logic in a `sgx.unsigned_enclave` called `demo_enclave_unsigned.so`.
+This target
-implementation of `TrustedApplication` and is linked against the Asylo runtime.
+contains our implementation of `TrustedApplication` and is linked against the
-We use a `sim_enclave` rule to generate an enclave that can be run in simulation
+Asylo runtime.
+We use a `sgx.debug_enclave` rule to generate an enclave that has
+been signed with a debug key, and can be run in SGX simulation mode or on SGX
-mode.
+hardware in debug mode.

 The untrusted component is the target `:quickstart`, which contains code to
 handle the logic of initializing, running, and finalizing the enclave, as well